ACUTE LYMPHOBLASTIC LEUKEMIA OVERVIEW

 GENERAL INFORMATION ABOUT ALL TREATMENT

-A number of medications, or chemotherapy agents, are known to be effective against ALL.
+A number of medications, or chemotherapy agents, are known to be effective against acute lymphoblastic leukemia (ALL).
 However, the best combination of medicines or the best treatment schedule is still not known.
 Because there are so many different medicines, dosing schedules, and combinations, it has been difficult to study any one component of treatment thoroughly.

 However, general principles of treatment have emerged and are followed in most cancer treatment centers.
 The exact regimens may vary from one center to another.
 Regimens can also vary based upon individual characteristics such as your age, the total number of white blood cells, or characteristics of the genetic changes.
 (See "Cytogenetics in acute lymphoblastic leukemia".)